 When a student changes School within the authority, all child protection records will be passed on to the Designated Person of the next educational setting by the Designated Person or Headteacher, or to Social Care within the authority if the student is transferring to another authority.
+The DSL, if thought appropriate, may wish to share relevant safeguarding information in advance of new children arriving if they need continuing support e.g. in response to sexual abuse.
 If the student is transferred securely to another School within term time, a signed record in the form of a receipt will be obtained as acknowledgement that the transfer of files has taken place is required.
+The current host school in this process should not photocopy and retain child protection records as this is deemed from the Information Commissioners Office that this would contravene The Data Protection Act 2018 (DPA 18), but rather produce a chronology to pass on with the child protection records and retain a copy of this chronology for themselves for audit purposes, this would be deemed as best practice.
+We will follow the Workbook Guidance in all circumstances where we need to or seek advice from our data officer.